onnimonni/docker-unison/README.md

 ## Installing Unison Locally
 Unison requires the version of the client (running on the host) and server (running in the container) to match.

+Docker images are versioned with the version of unison which is installed in the container.
+You can use `onnimonni/unison:2.48.4` image to use unison with 2.48.4 version.

 * 2.40.102 (available via `apt-get install unison` on Ubuntu 14.04, 14.10, 15.04)
 * 2.48.4 (available via `brew install unison` on Mac OS X) [default]

 Additional versions can be added easily on request.
 Open an Issue if you need another version.

-## Installing unison-fsmonitor on OSX
+## Installing unison-fsmonitor on OSX (unox)
 ```
 # This is dependency for unox
 $ pip install MacFSEvents